-- A school close enough so that most students can walk from their home. - Small playgrounds accessible to every dwelling not more than a tenth of a mile away. - Streets form a connected network, dispersing traffic by providing a variety of pedestrian and vehicular routes to any destination. - Streets are relatively narrow and shaded by rows of trees, slowing traffic and creating an environment suitable for pedestrians and bicyclists.
+- A school close enough so that most students can walk from their home. - Small playgrounds accessible to every dwelling - not more than a tenth of a mile away.

 Clark's Grove, a development with a mixture of lot sizes in Covington, Georgia, is a small-scale TND surrounding a school and park site.